Inside you’ll find important information and research about academic vs. play based preschool.

-- Children spend the majority of the day learning letters and sounds, colors, shapes, and numbers, as well as participate in handwriting practice.
+- Children spend the majority of the day learning letters and sounds, colors, shapes, and numbers, as well as participate in handwriting practice and other academics.

-- Learning drills, the completions of worksheets, and a few art projects are also part of the routine, structured day.
+- Learning drills, the completion of worksheets, and a few art projects are also part of the routine, structured day.

 When using this design in preschool, it is aimed at preparing students for kindergarten.

 This is especially helpful for children from low-income families and for children whose parents have a lower degree of education.
 In this case, the earlier the intervention, the better.

 But what about the kids from middle or upper-class homes?
 Researchers found that those children had similar academic gains through the end of kindergarten, but faded afterward, and found no gains in social or emotional development among these children.